jecaro/jeancharles.quillet/posts/2021-08-20-How-to-use-ddcutil-to-switch-input-of-a-Dell-screen.md

 $ ddcutil setvcp 60 0x1b
 ```

-I only use theses two inputs so I made a script to quickly toggle between the
+I only use these two inputs so I made a script to quickly toggle between the
 two:

 ``` bash